charlie-foxtrot/RTLSDR-Airband/README.md

 RTLSDR-Airband
 =====================

-RTLSDR Airband is a Linux program intended for AM/NFM voice channels reception and online streaming to services such as liveatc.net
+RTLSDR Airband is a Linux/Unix program intended for AM/NFM voice channels reception and online streaming to services such as liveatc.net.

 Features
 ---------------------